 Developing multimedia content with omnichannel distribution

 Video is one of the most effective media in carrying out content marketing campaigns.
-As a matter of fact, digital marketing firm Impact reports that 75 million US consumers watch video content daily.
-Also, video traffic is expected to account for 80% of all consumer internet traffic in 2019.
+As a matter of fact, We Are Social and Hootsuite reports that 87% of all US online users watch video content daily.
+Also, video traffic is expected to account for 82% of all consumer internet traffic in 2019.
 Among the video content being released, those that are around two minutes in length produce the highest levels of engagement.

 However, despite the popularity of video, multimedia content is quickly becoming a necessity.
 Although consumption of audio content isn’t as enormous as video, it has been growing as a trend over recent years.
-A study by Edison Research indicates that roughly a quarter of Americans listen to podcasts monthly.
-In addition, the report also found that Americans who listen to podcasts on a weekly basis in 2018 are higher by 6 million than that of 2017.
+A study by Edison Research indicates that 32% of Americans listen to podcasts monthly.
+In addition, the report also found that Americans who listen to podcasts on a weekly basis in 2020 are higher with 24% compared to 2019’s 22%

 Omnichannel marketing can prove to be an effective content marketing strategy since 90% of multiple device owners switch between screens to complete tasks, using an average of three different combinations over the course of a given day according to a study by Google.
 Moreover, a survey conducted by A indicates that companies that use omnichannel strategies report a 91% year-over-year increase in retention rate over those that do not.